graphql/graphiql/packages/cm6-graphql/README.md

 ### Updating schema

-If you need to update the GraphQL schema used in the editor dynamically, you can call `updateSchema` with the codemirror `EditorView` instance and the new schema
+If you need to update the GraphQL schema used in the editor dynamically, you can call `updateSchema` with the CodeMirror `EditorView` instance and the new schema

 ```js
 import {updateSchema} from 'cm6-graphql';